 Another reason why Dilli Haat is one of the best places to visit in Delhi is because of the numerous restaurants here.
 Each restaurant represents a state and serves delicious local cuisines.
 So if you are in the mood for momos from Arunachal Pradesh or fish thali from West Bengal or perhaps a crisp dosa from Tamil Nadu – Dilli Haat will surprise you.

 There are many cultural shows and programs that Dilli Haat hosts in an effort to increase awareness and it's always an insightful experience for travellers.
 The shopping stalls include everything from ethnic wear, jewellery, stationery to shoes, home decor, cosmetics and food items.
 We recommend bargaining to bring down quoted prices and also suggest you carry your bags to minimise consumption of plastic bags.
 While most vendors accept digital payment, we suggest taking cash or withdrawing from the ATM outside the premises.
-It's also one of the most popular places to visit in Delhi if you are travelling with little ones or the elderly.
+It's also one of the most popular tourist places in delhi if you are travelling with little ones or the elderly.

 Chandni Chowk is one of Delhi's oldest markets and should be on top of the list as places to visit in Delhi.
 It's not only a cluster of markets, but it's also a peek into an era gone by.
 Retaining its charm with decade-old shops and eating joints, Chandni Chowk almost serves as a reminder that some things never change.
 Offering familiar comfort to Delhiites, the market is still as it always was, barring a few cosmetic changes.

 Travellers come from across the country to shop here especially for wedding lehengas and jewellery.
 Home to some of the best artisans in the world, you'll find copies of designer masterpieces as well as original pieces of art.
 We recommend visiting Dariba Kalan, Bhagirath Palace, Kinari Bazaar and Kucha Choudhary Market.